Share via

 Microsoft Copilot Studio is a low-code development platform that offers a graphical environment to build agents tailored to the internal needs of an organization.
 Copilot Studio enables developers and makers to create and test their applications in a user-friendly interface.

-However, before these agents can become available to users, the agents must undergo a streamlined process of submission and approval.
+However, before users can access these agents, the agents must undergo a streamlined process of submission and approval.
 To learn more, see Publish agents.

 The hub Copilot experience shows the list of agents that are available and deployed for the user.
 Users can toggle it on or off to restrict access of Copilot to any specific agents during the interaction.
 Users can also add or remove agents in their Copilot experience by right-clicking on the agents and selecting the appropriate option.
-Users can only access the agents that are allowed by the admin and that they have installed or been assigned to.
+Users can only access the agents that the admin allows and that they install or are assigned to.

 Agent types you can manage